Binary Representations

 Languages & Limits

 Rust is delightfully pedantic.
-The normal integer types (e.g. i8 for 8-bit signed integers) detect overflow and panic (≈ throw an exception).
+The normal integer types (e.g. i8 for 8-bit signed integers) detect overflow and panic (≈ throw an exception) when compiled debug mode but not in release mode.

 If we set n to 127, this code panics with an error attempt to add with overflow: